-One in ten (11%) over-45s ignore their annual statements because they say they don’t know how to manage their pensions, while the same proportion believes their pensions are so small they aren’t worth bothering with.
-8% delay looking at them until they are ready to retire – when it could already be too late to make any improvements on their financial situation.
+One in ten over-45s ignore their annual statements because they say they don’t know how to manage their pensions, while the same proportion believes their pensions are so small they aren’t worth bothering with.
+Some delay looking at them until they are ready to retire – when it could already be too late to make any improvements to their financial situation.

 However, people tend to make more effort to monitor their pensions the closer they are to retirement – for example, only 7% of those retiring in two years or less believe their small pension pots are not worth the effort, compared to 11% who are retiring in six to ten years.

-Just 14% have consolidated their pension pots or intend to do so in the future.
-A fifth (17%) will keep their multiple pension schemes separate, and 13% are waiting for their pension provider to contact them before deciding what to do with their pots.
-More than one in ten (14%) prefer to keep things simple by having just one pension pot and don’t intend to change this in the future.
+A little number of people have consolidated their pension pots or intend to do so in the future.
+Around a fifth will keep their multiple pension schemes separate and some are waiting for their pension provider to contact them before deciding what to do with their pots.
+More than one in ten prefer to keep things simple by having just one pension pot and don’t intend to change this in the future.